HGieselmann/HugoCreativeCoding/content/docs/01_The_Editor.md

 ![The Unity Editor](/img/HomageToTheCuboid.png)

 So in this chapter we will create our own “Homage to the cuboid” as shown above.
 As you can see this will be a rather simple thing to create: We need five cubes and scale and position them.
 But we will also need a material for each of them.
-And we need to place our camera.
+And we need to place our camera.<br>
 But first things first.
-Create a new scene using “ctrl + n”.
+Create a new scene using `ctrl + n`.
 You can delete everything from the new scene except the camera.
 This will change the background color, as the light Unity considered being the sun is gone.
-We will deal with this later.
+We will deal with this later.<br>
 Next create two cubes.
-You can do this by either creating them form the Menu: “GameObject ---> 3D Objects ---> Cube” or by doing a “right-click ---> 3D Objects ---> Cube” in the Hierarchy view.
-In the inspector make sure to set the Translation and Rotation for both cubes to “0”.
+You can do this by either creating them form the Menu: `GameObject ---> 3D Objects ---> Cube` or by doing a `right-click ---> 3D Objects ---> Cube` in the Hierarchy view.
+In the inspector make sure to set the Translation and Rotation for both cubes to `0`.
 We will then use one Ube as a reference for a perfect cube and the other on we will squash down using the scale tool.
-I scaled it down to have a scale of “0.1” on the Y-Axis.
+I scaled it down to have a scale of `0.1` on the Y-Axis.
 You can then duplicate this cube 4 times.
-You can do this in the hierarchy or just press “ctrl + d”.
+You can do this in the hierarchy or just press `ctrl + d`. <br>
 Then just move them apart to liken the image above.
-If you want to do it more mathematically you need to move in steps of “0.225”.
+If you want to do it more mathematically you need to move in steps of `0.225`.
 Once you are satisfied with your result, you can delete the reference cube.

 Now we are missing color.
 Our cubes are black, because we deleted the only light source in the scene and we don’t want to bring it back!
 We will use so called “un-lit” shaders for now, as they will allow us to just pick colors.
-Lights in the scene will not affect these shaders and thus these will be more appropriate for our Josef Albers like studies.
+Lights in the scene will not affect these shaders and thus these will be more appropriate for our Josef Albers like studies. <br>

-To create a material that works fur us, create one from the “Assets” menu or in the project view using “right-click ---> create ---> Material”.
+To create a material that works fur us, create one from the “Assets” menu or in the project view using `right-click ---> create ---> Material`.
 After naming the material we need to change to the before mentioned shader.
 In the inspector find the drop-down at the top, that says Shader.
-In it navigate to the “UI ---> Unlit ---> Transparent” Shader.
+In it navigate to the `UI ---> Unlit ---> Transparent` Shader.
 You will face many options, but we concern ourselves only with the color.
 Choose one by clicking on the color field.

 GIF